AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/customer-journey-analytics.md

 Learn how to report and analyze your mobile app interactions with Customer Journey Analytics.

-The mobile app event data, which you collected and sent to Platform Edge Network in earlier lessons is forwarded to the services configured in your datastream.
-If you followed the [Send data to Experience Platform](platform.md) lesson, that data is now stored in the data lake of Experience Platform as datasets.
-At this point, the data is now available for Customer Journey Analytics to use for reporting and analysis.
+The mobile app event data, which you collected and sent to Platform Edge Network in earlier lessons, is forwarded to the services configured in your datastream.
+If you followed the [Send data to Experience Platform](platform.md) lesson, that data is now stored in an Experience Platform dataset and is  available for Customer Journey Analytics to use for reporting and analysis.

 Contrary to Adobe Analytics, Customer Journey Analytics *uses* data from datasets created in Experience Platform.
 Data is not sent directly to Customer Journey Analytics using the Adobe Experience Platform Mobile SDK, rather the data is sent to datasets.
 Connections are then configured in Customer Journey Analytics to select the datasets you'll use in your reporting and analysis projects.